keskink1/hospital-appointment/README.md

 Currently, the application **does not implement authentication or JWT**.
 All APIs are publicly accessible.
 Authentication and authorization will be added in a future update.

+## Internationalization (i18n)

+The application supports **internationalization (i18n)**.
+All messages and API responses are localized based on the user's locale.
+Currently, messages are stored in properties files and handled via `MessageResponseUtil`.

+## Audit / Logging

+The application includes **audit logging** for tracking important actions such as creating, updating, or deleting doctors and patients.
+All audit logs can be used for monitoring, debugging, and compliance purposes.

 ## API Endpoints